NEW RELEASE:

 About This Analysis:

 Vaccines are one of the most effective and cost-saving tools in healthcare.
-Yet access to publicly funded adult vaccines in Canada depends heavily on geography—not just clinical need.
+But in Canada, access to publicly funded adult vaccines often depends on geography—not just clinical need.

-The Adult Vaccine Alliance (AVA) conducts an annual scan of vaccine funding across provinces and territories to identify gaps between:
+The Adult Vaccine Alliance (AVA) reviews vaccine funding across provinces and territories each year to identify gaps between:

-This analysis highlights where programs are aligned—and where gaps persist—supporting evidence-informed advocacy for equitable access.
+This analysis shows where funding aligns—and where it falls short—helping inform advocacy for more equitable access.

 The Benchmark: